Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Introduction

 \section{Introduction}

-In many real-world reinforcement learning (RL) applications, collecting new experience through online interaction is costly, time-consuming, or unsafe.
+In most real-world reinforcement learning (RL) applications, collecting new experience through online interaction is costly, time-consuming, or unsafe.
 Offline reinforcement learning addresses this challenge by learning decision-making policies from fixed datasets collected by previously deployed behavior policies, without requiring further interaction with the environment.
-In practice, such datasets often arise from multiple related tasks, motivating the study of \emph{offline multitask reinforcement learning}, where a learner seeks to exploit shared structure across tasks to improve generalization and sample efficiency~\citep{he2025goaloriented, kumar2023offlineqlearningdiversemultitask, ishfaq2024offline}.
+In practice, such datasets often arise from multiple related tasks, motivating the study of \emph{offline multitask reinforcement learning} \cite{yu2021conservative}, where a learner seeks to exploit shared structure across tasks to improve generalization and sample efficiency~\citep{he2025goaloriented, kumar2023offlineqlearningdiversemultitask, ishfaq2024offline, Kumar2022OfflineQO}.

-A common assumption in multitask RL is that tasks share an underlying low-dimensional representation, even though their rewards or dynamics may differ.
+A common assumption \cite{ishfaq2024offline, cheng2022provable, pmlr-v238-oprescu24a} in multitask RL is that tasks share an underlying low-dimensional representation, even though their rewards or dynamics may differ.
 Learning such shared representations can substantially reduce statistical complexity, particularly when the number of samples per task is limited.
-Empirically, representation sharing has been shown to improve transfer and generalization across tasks, but providing theoretical guarantees in the offline setting remains challenging due to distribution shift, limited coverage, and recursive error propagation through Bellman updates.
+Empirically and theoretically, representation sharing has been shown to improve transfer and generalization across tasks \cite{cheng2022provable, ishfaq2024offline, 10.5555/3495724.3497411}, but providing theoretical guarantees in the offline setting remains challenging due to distribution shift, limited coverage, and recursive error propagation through Bellman updates.

-Most existing theoretical analyses of multitask representation learning in RL focus on model-based approaches, where shared structure is recovered through maximum-likelihood estimation of transition models or latent dynamics.
-In contrast, many practical algorithms are model-free and value-based, relying on fitted Q-iteration and Bellman error minimization.
-Despite their widespread use, theoretical guarantees for such methods in \emph{multitask, offline} settings are comparatively limited.
+Most existing theoretical analyses of multitask representation learning in RL focus on model-based approaches \cite{ishfaq2024offline}, where shared structure is recovered through maximum-likelihood estimation of transition models or latent dynamics.
+In contrast, many practical algorithms are model-free and value-based \cite{zhu2024on}, relying on fitted Q-iteration and Bellman error minimization.
+One such model-free algorithm is \emph{Multitask-Fitted Q-iterations} \cite{borsa2016learningsharedrepresentationsmultitask}.